Integrated education in Northern Ireland: Educational background

 Education in Northern Ireland is highly religiously segregated, with 95% of pupils attending either a maintained (Catholic) school or a controlled school (mostly Protestant, but open to all faiths and none), both funded by the state by varying amounts.
-In addition there is pressure to open more Irish medium schools.
-Around 2007 there was surplus of places in existing schools.
+In addition there is pressure to open more Irish medium schools, where in 2007 there was surplus of places in existing schools.
 The churches in Northern Ireland have not been involved in the development of integrated schools.
 Integrated schools have been established by the voluntary efforts of parents.

 Current situation

 The first integrated school, Lagan College, was established in Belfast in 1981, in 1985, three more integrated schools opened in Belfast.
 As of 2017, there were 65 integrated schools comprising 20 post-primary colleges and 45 primary schools.
 27 are Controlled Integrated.
 Existing controlled schools voted to ‘transform’ and 38 are Grant-Maintained Integrated, new schools, created by the local parents, the last of which, Rowandale Integrated Primary School in Moira, County Down, was established in 2008.
 In addition, there are 19 integrated nursery schools, most of which are linked to primary schools as at Rowandale.

 In March 2022, the Integrated Education Bill was passed.